xxJS-tech/Hello-github-python/README.md

 # Hello-github-python

-This project Is hello github, bit in python
+This project Is hello github, but in python